golang/website/go.dev/content/solutions/google/firebase.md

 problem, how to debug–but that comes out of the fact that you actually can write these patterns in Go code.”

-{{% backgroundQuote author="Robert Rossney" title="Software Engineer" %}}
+{{backgroundquote `
+  author: Robert Rossney
+  title: Software Engineer
+  quote: |
     Generally speaking, there’s not a time on the team where we’re feeling frustrated with Go, it just kind of gets out of the way and lets you do work.
-{{% /backgroundQuote %}}
+`}}

 Hundreds of thousands of customers host their websites with Firebase Hosting, which means Go code is used to serve billions of requests per day.
 “Our customer